emaslvcc/JavaCraft/README.md

 Compile a single PDF document, not exceeding 10 pages, detailing all the above steps in a structured and coherent format[^6].
 Include pseudocode and flowcharts for part 3 in the appendix, as lengthy as needed.
 Ensure that all deliverables mentioned are included in this document, except for the Git submission, which will be submitted separately to the TA's repository.

 [^6]: You can use the template provided at [bcs1110.ashish.nl](https://bcs1110.ashish.nl/assignment/template.html).

+#### **Introduction**

+The JavaCraft Enhanced Edition is now available!
+We've added some exciting new features to our version of JavaCraft, such as crafting recipes and new blocks.
+You will find important details regarding the modifications made in this edition in this README file.

+### **New Blocks**

+## **Diamond Ore**

+Discover the elusive Diamond Ore deep underground!
+Diamonds are a player's best friend when it comes to crafting valuable tools and armor.
+Be sure to mine carefully and gather as many diamonds as you can find.

+## **Gold Ore**

+Gold Ore has been added to the game, waiting to be mined in your adventures.
+Use this precious resource to create golden ingots for crafting decorative items and more.

+### **Crafting Enhancements**

+## **Iron Pickaxe**

+The crafting recipe for the Iron Pickaxe has been introduced.
+To craft an Iron Pickaxe, you will need three iron ores and two sticks.
+This durable tool is essential for efficiently mining various ores, including the newly added Diamond Ore and Gold Ore.

+### **Visual Changes**

+## **Flag Update**

+In this edition, the Netherlands flag has been replaced with the South African flag to celebrate the diverse and vibrant cultures of the world.
+This change has been made to enhance the overall visual experience of the game.